mtlynch/mtlynch.io/_posts/2018-06-21-restoring-vintage-python.md

 related: true
 sidebar:
   nav: main
+tags:
+- ferngully
+- zestful
+- refactoring
 ---

-I recently stumbled upon an open source Python library from a time long forgotten.
-I'm talking about a time when the earth was roamed by functions as big as buildings.
-From a time when everyone knew the words "unit" and "testing," but nobody had yet dared use them in the same sentence.
+A few months ago, while working on KetoHub, I realized I needed a way of parsing recipe ingredients.
+Several people pointed me to an unmaintained open-source library from a time long forgotten.
+From a time when the earth was roamed by functions as big as buildings.
+A time when everyone knew the words "unit" and "testing," but nobody had yet dared use them in the same sentence.
+I'm talking of course, about...
+2016?

-It turned out that the software had some sort of primitive source control.
-Perhaps I could use modern tools to find its last commit and estimate its vintage that way:

 # What is it?

 This is a library that *The New York Times* published in order to parse their ingredients.

-At the time they published it, many, including famed Python developer D. John Trump:
+I wasn't the only one to notice these issues.
+At the time they published it, they received tough criticism from famed Python developer D. John Trump:

 Fake Trump tweet: Failing @nytimes doesn't even unit test their code before release! very DISRESPECTFUL to @kentbeck!

+# Running it locally

+The first step was to see if it still ran at all and produced sane results.
+I asked my contractor [Ferngully](#/tags/ferngully) to

-# Getting it to run
+# Running it in continuous integration

 # Adding an end-to-end test

-Note: For the sake of brevity clarity, I took some creative liberties in the retelling of the changes.
-If you look at the commits, the files don't perfectly match up to what I presented here.

 This is curious.
 Between my local Docker container and the one that runs on Travis, I get different results